by Rotageek on 5 February 2021

 Workplace fatigue has been proven to have devastating effects.
 One only has to watch the Chernobyl television series to witness how error-inducing exhaustion can cause a nuclear explosion.
 As the modern world continues to work harder, longer and at a faster pace, fatigue in the workplace is quickly becoming a top concern.This is a particular worry for our NHS workers who continue to be under immense pressure since the start of the Covid-19 outbreak.
 Whilst the healthcare industry is renowned for its demanding work culture, never before have our doctors experienced such a high level of stress.
 This can have a detrimental effect on patient quality of care and in some cases, result in a 63% chance of making major medical errors.

-But it’s not just our health workers who are struggling.
+But it’s not just our healthcare workers who are struggling.

 Whilst fatigue in the workplace can affect all of us, the risk has traditionally increased for shift workers, night staff and those on call.
 But since the pandemic, more and more employees are reporting signs of workplace fatigue.
 In July 2020, 69% of remote workers reported feeling burnout, according to global employment platform, Monster.
 This is up 20% from a survey just two months prior.